Outpatient Mental Health Treatment in Denver

 There’s no single timeline, and no expectation that progress looks the same for everyone.

-Starting Outpatient Care at Chroma Wellness
+Starting Outpatient Treatment at Chroma Wellness

-The first step is a conversation, not an intake interrogation.
+The first step is a conversation.

 We’ll talk through what’s been hard, what support you’ve tried, and what might help now.
-From there, we’ll look at whether therapy, IOP, PHP, or another option makes sense.
+From there, we’ll look at whether IOP, PHP, or another option makes sense.
 If we’re not the right fit, we’ll tell you honestly and help point you in the right direction.

 If you’ve been holding things together on your own for a long time, you don’t have to anymore.

-Frequently Asked Questions About Outpatient Mental Health Care
+Frequently Asked Questions About

 How do I know if outpatient care is right for me?